 Hi!
-I’m John Heaven.
+I’m John.
 I live in Hamburg, Germany.
-It’s quite hard to tell you what I do in a nutshell, but much of my work concerns technology, especially web technology.
+Much of my work concerns technology, especially web technology.

 Within that, I produce words and actions.

 I used to think writing was something everyone can do.
 I’m pretty sure it’s something everyone can learn – and keep learning.
 Which is something I’m still doing, even though I’ve been writing professionally for several years.
 “Good” writing comes in many forms.
 One of the biggest challenges is accepting this and learning to adapt to other people’s preferences.
 Bad writing comes in many forms, too; identifying this and avoiding an anything-goes free-for-all is equally important.

 I started writing and translating for advertising agencies around 2015, and since then I’ve taken on topics from tractor tyres (Continental) to kitchen appliances (NEFF, part of Bosch Siemens Haushalte).

 Since last year, I’ve been working with Open Strategy Partners: a specialist communications agency for tech providers that need to talk about the value of what they do in a language that connects with the person in front of them at any given time.